silverstripe/developer-docs/en/06_Project_Governance/05_Major_release_policy.md

 ### Active development

 Once a major release is stable, it enters a period of active development.
 A major release in active development receives:
-- regular minor releases that ships new feature and API in a backward compatible way
+- regular minor releases that ship new features and API in a backward compatible way
 - regular patches for bugs at all impact levels
 - security patches for all vulnerabilities.

-A major releases line stays in *active development* for approximatively two years. *Active development* for a major release line ends when the next major release is tagged stable.
+A major release line stays in *active development* for approximately two years. *Active development* for a major release line ends when the next major release is tagged stable.

 Only one major release line is in *active development* at any given time.